telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. Scroll to the bottom and choose **Configure Proxy** > **Manual**.

-1. In the **Server** field, type your Fiddler Everywhere host IP address&mdash;for example, 192.168.0.101.
+     - Enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.148.39**.

-1. Type the Fiddler Everywhere listening port (8866 by default) in the **Port** field.
-Tap **Save**.
+     - Enter the Fiddler Everywhere proxy port.
+By default, the port is **8866**.

     >tip With the current setup, you can capture non-secure HTTP traffic.
 However, if you try to open any HTTPS website, you'll get the "This site's security certificate is not trusted!" error.
 To fix this issue, trust the Fiddler root certificate.

 1. Open a browser on the iOS device and type the http://ipv4.fiddler:8866 echo service address of Fiddler Everywhere.

-The address is accessible only when the Fiddler Everywhere host has the Capturing mode turned on.
+    >important The echo service address is accessible only when the [system capturing]({%slug capture-traffic-get-started%}#system-capturing) is turned on.

 1. Click the Fiddler root certificate link to download it.